leodeslf/leaf/src/engg/engg.md

 ## Don't Repeat Yourself (DRY)

-Design, develop, test, maintenance, and reusability will be easier by having a **single source of code**, then reuse it and modify it in another place as needed.
+Design, development, test, maintenance, and reusability will be easier by having a **single source of code**, then reuse it and modify it in another place as needed.

 Opposite to: